SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Presentation:

 Good evening to all.
-We are happy to welcome you to the Investor and Analyst conference call for Godrej Consumer for quarter three FY26.
-Today we have with us Sudhir Sitapati and Mr. Asif Malbadi.
-We will start with opening remarks from Sudhir Post which we will move to the Q and A. I now hand over to Sudhir for his opening remarks,
+We are happy to welcome you to the investor and analyst conference call for Godrej Consumer for quarter 3 FY ’26.
+Today, we have with us, Sudhir Sitapati; and Mr. Aasif Malbari.
+We will start with opening remarks from Sudhir, post which we will move to the Q&A. I now hand over to Sudhir for his opening remarks.

-Our international portfolio demonstrated resilience amidst a mixed operating environment in Indonesia.
-While pricing pressures persist, we are encouraged by early signs of stabilization.
+Our international portfolio demonstrated resilience amidst a mixed operating environment.
+In Indonesia, while pricing pressures persist, we are encouraged by early signs of stabilization.
 The business delivered a stable UVG of 5% led by shampoo, hair color, baby care and with market share gains across all categories.
-Revenue was flattish adjusting for the one off changes in distribution adjustment.
-Encouragingly, profitability improved by close to 100bps over the same period last year.
-We expect recovery to start meaningfully from FY27 as market conditions normalize.
-Our Africa, USA and Middle East GOM business delivered outstanding results with sales growth of 19% in INR terms, EBITDA grew 18% led by strong performance in hair, fashion and air fresheners.
+Revenue was flattish, adjusting for the one-off changes in distribution adjustment.
+Encouragingly, profitability improved by close to 100 bps over the same period last year.
+We expect recovery to start meaningfully from FY ’27 as market conditions normalize.
+Our Africa, U.S.A. and Middle East GAUM business delivered outstanding results, with sales growth of 19% in INR terms.
+EBITDA grew 18%, led by strong performance in hair fashion and air fresheners.
+The launch of Aer pocket has resonated strongly with consumers across these markets, reinforcing our innovation-led strategy.

 Questions and Answers: